apache/flagon-distill/docs/source/installation.rst

 To save yourself the trouble, all up to date documentation is available at https://draperlaboratory.github.io/distill/.

-However, if you want to manully build the documentation, the instructions are below.
+However, if you want to manually build the documentation, the instructions are below.

 First, install the documentation dependencies: